 The International Association for Orthodontics is the oldest and largest of the national and international non-specialty orthodontic groups.
 The association has a wide variety of programs in orthodontics training, education, professional support, clinical experience and literature.
-Today the IAO has approximately 4,200 member dentists in over 50 different countries.
+Today the IAO has thousands of member dentists in over 40 different countries.

 Membership Rates & Online Application

 Learn more about membership rates or submit an online membership application.

 Purpose of the International Association for Orthodontics:

 - To promote the study and disseminate the knowledge of the cause, control, treatment and prevention of malocclusion of the teeth and any possible resulting dysfunction, such as dysfunction of the temporomandibular joint.